 I love donuts and coffee, sometimes one needs noise-canceling headphones, and I love InterWorks.

 Life doesn’t have background music, so you gotta have the headphones to make your own.
 The ping pong culture is strong in Tulsa.
 Pizza, duh.
-And I’m with Rachel—the lighting bolt is the closest Harry Potter thing on there (or OKC Thunder).
+And I’m with Rachel—the lightning bolt is the closest Harry Potter thing on there (or OKC Thunder).
 Star/sparkle for balance.
 (Also, go teal team!)

 Content Strategy Manager